University of York: Admissions

-Information for entry standards gathered from the 2022/23 academic year by the HESA shows that the average student at the University of York achieved 158 points in the UCAS tariff, the 26th highest in the UK.
-The university gives offers of admission to 78.5% of its applicants, the joint 15th lowest amongst the Russell Group.
+In the academic year, the student body consisted of students, composed of undergraduates and postgraduate students.
+The university is consistently designated as a 'high-tariff' institution by the Department for Education, with the average undergraduate entrant to the university in recent years amassing between 142–151 UCAS Tariff points in their top three pre-university qualifications – the equivalent of AAB to A*AA at A-Level.
+Based on 2022/23 HESA entry standards data published in domestic league tables, which include a broad range of qualifications beyond the top three exam grades, the average student at the University of York achieved 158 points – the 26th highest in the country.
+The university gave offers of admission to 78.5% of its applicants in 2015, the joint 15th lowest amongst the Russell Group.
 There are around 6.2 applications for every undergraduate place, and a completion rate of 93.2% with around 80% of graduates graduating with a First/2:1.

 17.9% of York's undergraduates are privately educated, the joint 20th highest proportion amongst mainstream British universities.
 In the 2016–17 academic year, the university had a domicile breakdown of 80:5:16 of UK:EU:non-EU students respectively with a female to male ratio of 56:44.
 56.2% of international students enrolled at the institution are from China, the third highest proportion out of all mainstream universities in the UK.

-In response to 'financial challenges' revealed in January 2024, the university will lower entrance requirements for international students to the equivalent of BBC at A Level or the equivalent of a 2:2 degree for postgraduate courses.

 Coat of Arms above King's Manor.